Morten Bo Madsen

-Morten Bo Madsen is a Danish physicist, associate professor at the Niels Bohr Institute.
-He was a Co-Investigator (participating scientist) on the Phoenix Mars mission which proved the presence of water on Mars.
+Morten Bo Madsen (born 30 May 1957) is a Danish physicist, associate professor at the Niels Bohr Institute.
+He was a co-investigator (participating scientist) on the Phoenix Mars mission which proved the presence of water on Mars.

 Early career

 In 1989, Madsen joined the Mössbauer spectroscopy group led by Jens Martin Knudsen at the University of Copenhagen.
 During the 1990s, their research focused on studies of the planet Mars and, based on the ideas of "The Martian", Jens Martin Knudsen formed the Danish Mars Group.
 This soon spurred a sister-group, the Mars Simulation Laboratory, in Århus, an initiative by Erik Uggerhøj and Per Nørnberg.

 Pathfinder Mission 1997

 Madsen participated in the design and analysis of the five Danish magnetic properties experiments flown on the 1997 Mars Pathfinder mission.

 On the mission, patterns of Martian dust formed on the grey plates with built in magnets revealing the magnetic properties of the dust, thus giving hints of the chemical composition of the magnetic component in the dust and geological formation.

 Knudsen's team was one of the two non-US teams who were working with NASA on the Pathfinder Mission, the other team was German.

 The results from the magnetic properties experiments showed that there had not been liquid water on the surface of mars for the last 2 billion years.